ignotuscaligo/neural-something/README.md

-# neural-something
+# Python Neural Network
-Little python project, playing with building a neural net
+Little python project, playing with building a neural net.

+## TODO
+* Move existing work into this repo